Mu-Gee/git-config_-_git-ssh-setup/README.md

 The instructions below cover generating a new ssh key in Linux for Windows see [Windows](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?platform=windows "Generating ssh keys for Windows") and for Mac see [Mac](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?platform=mac "Generating ssh keys for Mac")

 1. Open Terminal
 2. Paste the text below, replacing the email used in the example with your GitHub email address.
+You can also use the email address you used above from github that looks like this `12345678+your_github_username@users.noreply.github.com`

 ```
 ssh-keygen -t ed25519 -C "your_email@example.com"